 Check out this video of the environment:

 Scenario authoring for the utility locate training is now underway and we are working with the team at SRP using the AGILE development framework – updates and changes are getting sent for review regularly to ensure the end product is what they want and need.

-Target roll out to trainees is June 2021.
+Target roll out to trainees is fall 2021.
 When the training is delivered, the team at SRP will get upskilled on the Motive Training Platform so that they can make changes to their training and eventually create more scenarios in their custom training environments.

 Motive will assist with the training rollout by providing “Train the Trainer” sessions along with best practices tips and guidelines for success.
 After testing with key stakeholders and a sample group of trainees, SRP will look to scale the solution.
 They will be able to take on scenario creation themselves with Storyflow.
 Using Launch, their learning will be distributed through their LMS, SuccessFactors.

 Are you interested in VR for your workplace?

 Are you interested in VR for your utilities training use cases?
 Let's connect!